MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 To save your Power Automate definition, follow these steps:

 1. Find the workflow ID of the Power Automate flow you want to save.
-Do one of the following.
+Do one of the following options.

     1. Find the workflow ID by using a Power Automate action.